An Environmental Scan of Canadian Resources Designed to Foster Healthy Adolescent Dating Relationships

 Unhealthy adolescent dating relationships, including abusive relationships, are associated with negative outcomes like poor psychological health, suicidal ideation, and substance use; these outcomes continue into young adulthood.
 Therefore, it is important that adolescents learn how to develop and negotiate healthy dating relationships, both for their current and future health.
 This report shares information about available online Canadian resources and/or programs that focus on healthy adolescent dating relationships.
 This information can be used as a starting point for anyone seeking materials or services to educate adolescents about healthy relationships.

-Sexually Transmitted Infections: Are You Positive You’re Negative?
+Sexually Transmitted Infections: What You Need to Know

 Healthy Steps for Teen Parents, 2nd Edition, Volume 1: Pregnancy

-This information card has been developed to support parents in their role as the primary sexual health educators of their children.
+This poster has been developed to support parents in their role as the primary sexual health educators of their children.

-It is important that parents engage their children in sexual health discussion at an early age, beginning with teaching the proper terminology of body parts.
+It is important that parents engage their children in sexual health discussions at an early age, beginning with teaching the proper terminology of body parts.
 Early introduction of the topic increases the confidence and comfort of both the parents and children to talk about sexual health at later years.SKU: 7-202